Amazon's bet on groceries, drones and films can't dent profit

 The biggest online retailer in the world managed to blow away Wall Street estimates for its latest quarter, thanks again to sharply higher revenue (hello, Prime Day!) and its superbly profitable Amazon Web Services cloud-computing business.

-That the company can post higher profits despite its huge investments in international markets, drone deliveries, new warehouse, Whole Foods and a Hollywood studio seems to defy logic.
+That the company can post a higher profit despite its huge investments in international markets, drone deliveries, new warehouses, Whole Foods and a Hollywood studio seems to defy logic.
 Indeed, operating expenses jumped 35 percent to $43.4 billion.
 But it's important to note that CEO Jeff Bezos' heavy spending has hurt Amazon's quarterly results for years, including just last quarter, when it badly missed Wall Street's expectations.

-The fact that its results are still so hard to predict shows that Amazon seems to act like a startup, even though its now one of the biggest companies globally.
-Amazon is one of the few companies that can stomach investing in seemingly crazy projects like drones that deliver you Blu-Ray discs and video games.
+The fact that its results are still so hard to predict shows that Amazon seems to act like a startup, even though it's now one of the biggest companies globally.
+Amazon is one of the few companies that can stomach investing in seemingly crazy projects like drones that deliver you Blu-ray discs and video games.
 One of the others, Google, is also reporting today.
-The search giant reported surging profits despite $812 million in operating losses from its "Other Bets" category, also known as "moonshots."
+The search giant reported surging profit despite $812 million in operating losses from its "Other Bets" category, also known as "moonshots."

 Its other big bet, the acquisition of Whole Foods at the end of August, contributed $1.3 billion in revenue in a little more than a month.